thelfenbaum/RoutineOptimizer-SpringBoot/DesignReport.md

 -   Our sign up feature should not let a user create an account if there is already an account under that username

 -   Our database functionality is currently limited in that it can only save one week per user.
 We would like to change that so that a user can save multiple weeks.
 This can also enable a user to plan for more than one week worth of tasks at a time

+-   It would be great to give the user more of an ooportunity to modify thier week if they dislike the way the scheduling algorithm set it up

 -   Lastly, we want RoutOp to be an application we would want to use for ourselves.
 This involves not only having an application that meets requirements, but one that meets its specifications in a way that genuinely helps the user.
 We would love to allocate more energy into refining our algorithms to really meet the needs of our desired user.
 We do not yet have concrete plans for what this component will look like since we will have to gauge as a team how much time we have to allocate to it after taking care of all the issues listed so far.